Justinator/lamers/README.md

 ## :construction: Adding a new job posting to the careers page

 To display their careers I chose to use <a href="https://wordpress.org/plugins/wp-job-openings/">WP Job Openings plugin</a> to try to save some time.
-Didn't end up working out.
 They did have a nice layout that fit our site without needing to customize the look.
 Also liked their filter options for user searches

 To post a new job